George F. Indest III

 To view a letter congratulating Mr. Leider on being selected to speak on behalf of the Florida Bar admittees, click here.

 Some highlights of his time at The Health Law Firm include assisting a North Carolina Medicaid provider in reducing a $1.4 million Medicaid overpayment demand by more than 98%, successfully appealing a Board of Pharmacy decision revoking a pharmacist’s license, and defending an Indian Health Service physician from revocation of his DEA registration.

 When he is not working for his clients, Mr. Leider is active in the community.
 He presents lectures to Orlando-area medical students and residents on a variety of topics.
 He is a regular presenter at Seminole County Medical Society meetings.
 He enjoys hitting the links representing The Health Law Firm in local golf tournaments for charitable causes, demonstrating that his prior career as a golf pro can be of benefit in the practice of law.
 He is also an author on The Health Law Firm blogs and on West Law.

 Mr. Leider still lives in the Central Florida area with his wife, a registered nurse, and his three children.

 Mr. Leider has been selected as a Florida Super Lawyer Rising Star from 2015 through 2018.

-As a health care attorney, Achal A. Aggarwal represents health care providers finding themselves the targets of investigations in state and federal cases.
-These cases include fraud accusations, licensing and disciplinary issues, administrative hearings and appeals, regulatory matters and litigation.
+As a health care attorney, Amanda I. Forbes, represents health care providers in transactions and in license defense cases.
+Her cases include fraud accusations, licensing and disciplinary issues, administrative hearings and appeals, regulatory matters and litigation.
 She also reviews and prepares contract and other transactional documents.

 She is a graduate of the Southern Adventist University where she received her bachelor’s degree.
-Amanda earned her Juris Doctor (J.D.) from the University of Miami School of Law in 2017 and is licensed to practice law in the state of Florida.
+Amanda earned her Juris Doctor (J.D.) from Barry University School of Law in 2017.
+She is licensed to practice law in the state of Florida.